10.10. Regressions in 6.0.0

 [RTI Issue ID CORE-13151]

-An application using the Monitoring Library may have produced a segmentation fault during DataReader creation.
-The issue was very rare and only occurred if a DataReader received a sample immediately after being enabled.
+An application using the Monitoring Library might produce a segmentation fault during DataReader creation.
+The issue is very rare and only occurs if a DataReader receives a sample immediately after being enabled.

 Fixed in: 6.1.2, 7.1.0